 We might try to minimise regret by not acting.
-This tendency to avoid taking an action due to fear that, in hindsight, it will turn out to have been the worse option is known as “regret aversion”.
+This tendency to avoid taking an action due to fear that it will turn out to have been the worse option is known as “regret aversion”.

 Don’t look back

-The problem is that there are a large number of financial decisions that people regularly face that have the potential for regret – and it is not always financially sensible to “do nothing”.
+The problem is that there are lots of financial decisions that could cause regret – yet it is not always financially sensible to do nothing.

-Or instead of taking decisions themselves, investors may copy others’ investment strategies (despite it not being the best fit for their circumstances).
-Taking the same decision as others may create less regret than suffering a loss on an unpopular investment.
+Or instead of taking decisions themselves, investors may copy others’ investment strategies, even when they're not suitable for their specific circumstances.
+Copying others in this way may create less regret than suffering a loss on an unpopular investment.

-At its worst, regret aversion can prevent people from taking any decision for fear it will turn out wrong.
+At its worst, regret aversion can prevent people from doing anything, for fear their decisions will turn out wrong.
 This tendency not to take any action is known as the “status quo bias” .
 This can be especially harmful if it means people do not pay attention to their financial position.
 Losses can mount and financial security can be destroyed.

 Paying attention to budgeting and long-term financial planning can be one way to avoid the potential effects of regret aversion.
-When decision making is difficult, it can make good financial sense to talk to people with experience in money matters.
-While many turn to friends and family for advice, it might pay to turn to a professional adviser or bank for advice, especially if the financial matter is complicated.
+When decision making is difficult, it can make good sense to talk to people with more experience in money matters.
+While many turn to friends and family for advice, it might pay to turn to a professional adviser or bank for advice, especially if the situation is complicated.